Anteru/sjson/Readme.md

 ### 1.0.2

-* Strings with whitespace are now properly escaped
+* Strings with whitespace are now properly escaped.

 ### 1.0.1

-* Various fixes to string encoding/decoding bugs
+* Various fixes to string encoding/decoding bugs.
-* Encoding now uses `collections.abc` to identify sequences and mappings instead of testing directly against `list` and `dict`
+* Encoding now uses `collections.abc` to identify sequences and mappings instead of testing directly against `list` and `dict`.

 ### 1.0.0